 Agnetha’s third and final English-language solo album to date was the 1987 release I Stand Alone, produced by Peter Cetera.
 The album entered the Swedish charts at number one.
 After that, Agnetha withdrew from public life.

 1996 saw the release of the compilation album ’My Love, My Life’, with tracks selected by Agnetha herself.
 At the same time her authorised biography ’As I Am’ was published.

 In 2004 Agnetha made a comeback as a recording artist with a brand new CD, My Colouring Book, consisting of cover versions of some of her favourite songs.
+At the end of 2004, a box set was released of Agnetha’s complete solo works from before and during the ABBA years called “De bästa åren” and, in 2005, her first two English language albums were remastered with bonus tracks included.
 In 2013 Agnetha released her album A, including tracks like the duet with Garry Barlow ‘I Should’ve Followed You Home’ and ‘When You Really Loved Someone’.